-The Office of Ability Services is in charge of approving academic accommodations for students with disabilities.
+The Office of Ability Services (ADA) is in charge of approving academic accommodations for students with disabilities.
 Each student is evaluated and considered different based on personal needs and actual limitations.
 Faculty and staff at Heritage University work closely with the Office of Ability Services to ensure students have access to academic programs, services, events and all activities on campus.
 Students are responsible for contacting the Office of Ability Services to formally request specific academic accommodations.

 There is a formal process for students seeking reasonable academic accommodations at Heritage University.
 Please read carefully and complete the following steps: